Ath-Alt/tripcraft/README.md

 ## Jenkins CI/CD Pipeline

-This project uses a Jenkins pipeline to automatically test, build, and deploy the Django application to OpenShift.
+This project uses Jenkins to automatically test, build, and deploy a Django app to OpenShift.

 ### Pipeline Overview

-- **Trigger:** Runs on every push to the 'master' branch.
+- **Triggers:** Every time someone pushes to the 'master' branch
-- **Environment:** Docker, OpenShift, Jenkins
+- **Tools Used:** Docker, OpenShift, Jenkins

 ---

 ### Pipeline Stages

 #### 1. **Clone**
-Clones the 'master' branch of the repository using the Git plugin.
+Grabs the latest code from the 'master' branch using Git.

 #### 2. **Test**
-Executes Django tests using 'python manage.py test'.
+Runs Django tests with 'python manage.py test'.

 #### 3. **Build**
-Builds a new Docker image from the project directory:
+Makes a new Docker image (no cache):
 '''
 docker build --no-cache -t athalt/tripcraft:openshift .
 '''

 #### 4. **Push**
-Pushes the Docker image to DockerHub using Jenkins credentials:
+Sends the image to DockerHub (You'll need credentials set up to log in):
 '''
 docker push athalt/tripcraft:openshift
 '''

 #### 5. **Deploy**
-Restarts the OpenShift deployment to pick up the new images:
+Restarts the deployment on OpenShift to use the new image:
 '''
 oc rollout restart deployment/django
 '''